HERMANN LAW PLLC

 Will” allows you appoint someone you trust to make your healthcare decisons for

 you.
-You can also allow that person to make certain decisions for you regarding end-of-life care.
+You can also give that person some written guidance about what you would want for end-of-life care.

 After your death,